mitchnick/abraham/README.md

 ## Requirements

-Abraham needs to know the current user to track tour views, e.g. `current_user` from Devise.
+Abraham needs to know the current user to track tour views, e.g. `current_account` from Devise.

 ## Installation